wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 Additionally, there are <strong>error</strong> responses to each of the above, created by "negative" tests:

-1. Server unavailable (NGINX).
+1. Server unavailable (Apache Tomcat/NGINX).

-2. Item not available during browsing.
+2. Registration error (such as bad email, user already defined, etc.).

-3. Registration error (such as bad email, user already defined, etc.).
+3. Login error, such as forgotten password change.

-4. Login error, such as forgotten password change.
+4. Item not available (out of stock) during browsing.
+Ideally, there is a checkbox to eliminate from display items not in inventory (for advanced users).

 5. Search not found.